celalceken/DatabaseManagementSystems/VYS06.md

 SELECT * FROM "customers" WHERE "Country" != 'Brazil';

-SELECT * FROM "customers" WHERE "Country"='Argentina' AND "City" = 'Buenos Aires';
+SELECT * FROM "customers" WHERE "Country"='Brazil' AND "Region" = 'SP';

 SELECT * FROM "customers" WHERE "Country" = 'Türkiye' OR "Country" = 'Japan';